AnaliaMok/vue-wordpress-themes/README.md

 # Vue Implemented WordPress Themes
+__[Heavily In Development]__
 This repo contains simple boilerplate themes for using Vue in WordPress.
+To download, please use the appropriate release (When made available)

-* `vue-classic` is for WordPress projects still using the Classic Editor
+* `vue-classic` - for WordPress projects still using the Classic Editor.
+Plain Javascript variant.
-* `vue-gutenberg` is for projects utilizing the Gutenberg Editor.
+* More variants to come

-## Technologies (Both Themes)
+## Technologies
 * Vue v2.6.10
-* Webpack v4.28
+* Laravel Mix (soon to be Webpack)
 * Tailwind v0.7.4

+Installation instructions inside each theme's readme